OkamotoDaiki/log-mel_spectrum/README.md

 The function that extracts features of voice data by mel-log spectrum.

-The definition of me-log spectrum is from the next paper Deep Learning for Audio Signal Processing: https://arxiv.org/abs/1905.00078
+The definition of me-log spectrum is from the next paper. <br>
+* Deep Learning for Audio Signal Processing: https://arxiv.org/abs/1905.00078

 # DEMO